UWPCE-PythonCert/PythonCertDevel/source/modules/SubclassingAndInheritance.rst

             self.diameter = self.diameter * math.sqrt(2)

-all the instances will have the new method.
+all the instances of the new class will have the new method -- similar, but different, behavior.
+Note that both these methods are requiring that the class instance has a ``diameter`` attribute.

 **Here's a program design suggestion:**